droid-f/fedlex/README.md

 JSON objects are prettified in order to take advantage of git to track changes.

 ## Additional files
-- An ``/eli/updates.json`` file is preriodically generated, this include the last crawler update date for each file.
+- The file ``/updates.json`` is generated after each commit, this include the last crawler update date for each file.

 ## Feedbacks
 Feedbacks are welcome.
 For suggestions, missing or incorrect data open an issue.